Harriette Wilson

-Harriette Wilson (2 February 1786 – 10 March 1845) was the author of The Memoirs of Harriette Wilson: Written by Herself (1825).
-Wilson was a famed British Regency courtesan who became the mistress of William, Lord Craven, at the age of 15.
-Later in her career, she went on to have formal relationship arrangements with Arthur Wellesley, 1st Duke of Wellington, and other significant politicians.
+Harriette Wilson (2 February 1786 – 10 March 1845) was an English courtesan and writer.
+The author of The Memoirs of Harriette Wilson: Written by Herself (1825), she was a famed Regency era courtesan who became the mistress of the Earl of Craven at the age of 15.
+Later in her career, she went on to have formal relationship arrangements with the Duke of Wellington and other prominent people.

 Early life

 Harriette Dubouchet's birth at 2 Carrington Street, in Shepherd Market, Mayfair, London, was recorded in the parish register of St George, Hanover Square.
-Her father kept a small shop with his wife, Amelia, née Cook.
+Her father was a Swiss clockmaker who worked in Mayfair, London, and kept a shop with his wife, Amelia, née Cook.
 Her father is said to have assumed the surname of Wilson about 1801.

-One of the fifteen children of Swiss John James Dubouchet (or De Bouchet), Wilson was one of four sisters in the family who pursued careers as concubines.
+One of the fifteen children of Swiss John James Dubouchet (or De Bouchet), Wilson was one of four sisters in the family who pursued careers as courtesans.
 Her sisters Amy, Fanny and Sophia also became courtesans.
 In her memoir, Wilson claims that Amy sets a poor example for the others, introducing them to their licentious reputations and careers:

 We were all virtuous girls when Amy, one fine afternoon, left her father's house and sallied forth, like Don Quixote, in quest of adventures.
 The first person who addressed her was one Mr. Trench; a certain short-sighted, pedantic man, whom most people know about town.
 I believe she told him that she was running away from her father.
 All I know for certain is that, when Fanny and I discovered her abode, we went to visit her, and when we asked her what on earth had induced her to throw herself away on an entire stranger whom she had never seen before, her answer was, "I refused him the whole of the first day; had I done so the second he would have been in a fever."

 As the sisters grew more sophisticated in their sexual and social prowess, Harriette began to observe how her eldest sister challenged her.
 Amy was "often surnamed one of the Furies," as Wilson writes.
 Amy bore the Duke of Argyll's child later in her life.
 The duke was one of Harriette's former lovers, demonstrating one example of Amy "stealing" her younger sister's clients.
 Fanny, in contrast, remained a close friend to Wilson and is described as agreeable.
 The youngest sister, Sophia, married respectably into the aristocracy, becoming the bride of Lord Berwick at age 17.